nandhu6523/DSA-mod-16/README.md

 step 3: Define utility functions such as:

-    * Getting height of a node.
+a] Getting height of a node.

-    * Right and left rotations.
+b] Right and left rotations.

-   *  Getting balance factor.
+c] Getting balance factor.

 step 4: Insert the elements: 10, 20, 30, 40, 50, 25.